-The popularity of Robo Advisors was initially felt in the United States, but it is now becoming the service of choice for investors from around the globe – notably in Canada.
+Robo Advisors first became popular in the United States, and they are now becoming the service of choice for investors around the globe – notably in Canada.

 Canadian investors are switching to Robo Advisors for the same reason why the service was so popular in the United States in the first place: Robo Advisors are cheaper than human advisors, and they help small investors gain access to premium wealth management services from the comforts of their home or office.

 Did you know that Canadian management investment companies will only consider investors with more than C$250,000 of assets, and those that accept smaller investments will only hold high-cost mutual funds?
 Well, that is about to change.